- Oops!Something went wrong.Please try again later.

 This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
 To keep it practical, we'll show how Meta Financial Group, Inc.'s (NASDAQ:CASH) P/E ratio could help you assess the value on offer.
-What is Meta Financial Group's P/E ratio?
-Well, based on the last twelve months it is 13.46.
-In other words, at today's prices, investors are paying $13.46 for every $1 in prior year profit.
+Meta Financial Group has a price to earnings ratio of 14.38, based on the last twelve months.
+In other words, at today's prices, investors are paying $14.38 for every $1 in prior year profit.

 The formula for price to earnings is:

 Price to Earnings Ratio = Share Price ÷ Earnings per Share (EPS)

 Or for Meta Financial Group:

 P/E of 14.38 = USD38.45 ÷ USD2.67 (Based on the trailing twelve months to December 2019.)

 A higher P/E ratio means that investors are paying a higher price for each USD1 of company earnings.
 That isn't a good or a bad thing on its own, but a high P/E means that buyers have a higher opinion of the business's prospects, relative to stocks with a lower P/E.

 Does Meta Financial Group Have A Relatively High Or Low P/E For Its Industry?

 One good way to get a quick read on what market participants expect of a company is to look at its P/E ratio.
 You can see in the image below that the average P/E (13.9) for companies in the mortgage industry is roughly the same as Meta Financial Group's P/E.